-Role of the pupil

-- Action will be taken if you tell an adult you trust.
-You may feel comfortable telling a parent, teacher or family member. - If you are aware of someone else who is experiencing bullying behaviour, report it. - If you are displaying bullying behaviour and you don't know how to stop - speak to someone and ask for help. - Be involved in restorative conversations with all parties. - Feel confident and supported when sharing your views and feelings. - Engage positively with lessons around the topic of bullying - Develop self-regulation skills. - Understand the impact of your actions on others.
+Role of the pupil Role of staff members in school Role of parents/carers Role of the pupil Action will be taken if you tell an adult you trust.
+You may feel comfortable telling a parent, teacher or family member.
+If you are aware of someone else who is experiencing bullying behaviour, report it.
+If you are displaying bullying behaviour and you don't know how to stop - speak to someone and ask for help.
+Be involved in restorative conversations with all parties.
+Feel confident and supported Role of staff members in school Be fully aware of our anti-bullying policy.
+Contribute to the writing and review of the policy.
+Follow the procedures for addressing, recording and monitoring bullying incidents.
+Take any concerns of bullying behaviour seriously and investigate matters timeously and thoroughly.
+Take appropriate action and keep parents informed.
+Support children who have experienced bullying behaviour or have demonstrated bullying behaviour or have demonstrated bullying behaviour.
+Listen and respond accordingly.
+Agree a plan for Be aware of any changes in behaviour.
+Any change is worth when sharing your views and feelings. ongoing support.Share relevant information when, where.Work in partnership with the Engage positively with lessons around the topic of bullying Develop self-regulation skills.
+Understand the impact of your actions on others. concerning individual children and incidents of bullying with the child's parent or other professionals as required Monitor own practice regularly. school to support your child, whether your child is experiencing bullying behaviour or displaying bullying behaviour.